 Clark recommends saving before investing but doesn’t talk in absolutes about the amount of money you need in your emergency fund before you invest a single dollar.

 In the 1990s and 2000s, my family members talked a lot about having cash on hand in case of emergencies.

-It seems like something you hear about much less often in 2021, as we live in an increasingly digital society.
+It seems like something you hear about much less often now, as we live in an increasingly digital society.
 But what would happen if there were an emergency that affected our banking systems?
 Have we forgotten what used to be household common sense?

 Clark says it’s still a great idea to hold at least three days of “walking around money” in cash.